bgamari/ghc-wiki-import/replacing-gmp-notes.md

 >
 >

-1. Memory Structure: Simultaneous Access to GMP by Foreign (C) code in the Same Binary
+1. Memory Structure; Simultaneous Access to GMP by Foreign (C) code in the Same Binary

 >
 >
-> In the current GMP implementation, GMP is configured to use GHC's GC memory, so C code in the same binary as GHC-compiled Haskell code cannot access GMP separately.
+> In the current GMP implementation, GMP is configured to use GHC's GC memory, so C code in the same binary as GHC-compiled Haskell code cannot access GMP separately due to duplicate-symbols for GMP function names in both programs.
 This problem was noted in [
 > bug Ticket \#311](http://hackage.haskell.org/trac/ghc/ticket/311).
 Simon Peyton-Jones suggested that a simple renaming of GHC-GMP functions would solve this problem and Bulat Ziganshin suggested simply using an automated tool to do this.
 See [
 > Replacement for GMP](http://www.haskell.org/pipermail/glasgow-haskell-users/2006-August/010679.html).
 >